schmaustech/hosted-control-plane-multiarch/README.md

 EOF
 ~~~

+Once we have the file we can create it on the cluster.

 ~~~bash
 $ oc create -f metallb-l2advertisement.yaml
 l2advertisement.metallb.io/advertise-hcp-network created
 ~~~

+We can validate the IPAddressPool is available with the following.

 ~~~bash
 $ oc get ipaddresspool -n metallb-system -o yaml